-I would welcome today’s the Care Quality Commission's (CQC) State of Care report.
+I would welcome today’s Care Quality Commission's (CQC) State of Care report.
 No doubt another frenzy of judgemental headlines will follow.
 Who will get the blame this time?

 The findings of this report really shouldn’t be a surprise to anyone.